Uncertainty Quantification (UQ)#

 specifies the number of parallel walkers to run for each sampling temperature.
 As a default, this quantity is set to twice the number of parameters in the model.logprior_fn

-argument allows user to specify the prior distributionto use.
-The function should accept an array of parameter values as an input and compute the logarithm of the prior distribution.
+argument allows the user to specify the prior distributionto use.
+The function should accept an array of parameter values as input and compute the logarithm of the prior distribution.
 Note that the prior distribution doesn’t need to be normalized.
 The default prior is a uniform distribution over a finite range.
 See the next argument on how to set the boundaries of the uniform prior.

 logprior_args